AhsanT4riq/ai-captions-app/README.md

 ## ✨ Features

 - 🎥 **Video Integration**: Seamlessly import and preview videos from your device
-- 🤖 **AI-Powered Captioning**: Generate accurate captions using advanced AI models
+- 🤖 **AI-Powered Captioning**: Generate accurate captions using ElevenLabs' advanced AI speech recognition models
+- 🎙️ **Speech-to-Text**: Automatically transcribe video speech to text with high accuracy
+- 🎵 **Text-to-Speech**: Generate natural-sounding voiceovers using ElevenLabs' premium AI voices
+- 🎭 **Voice Selection**: Choose from a variety of pre-made voices to match your content's style
 - ✏️ **Intuitive Editor**: Easily edit and customize captions with a user-friendly interface
 - 🎨 **Custom Styling**: Personalize caption appearance with various fonts, colors, and animations
 - 🔄 **Real-time Preview**: See changes instantly as you edit
+- 📂 **Export**: Export your video with captions burned-in
 - 🌐 **Cross-Platform**: Works on both iOS and Android devices
 - 🔒 **Secure Authentication**: Built with Clerk for secure user management
 - ⚡ **Offline Support**: Work without an internet connection